 What section of the Plan was addressed by Consultation?
 Housing Need Assessment Public Housing Needs Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with residents, service providers and selected departments.
 Engagement was conducted through surveys, community meetings and interviews.
 9 Agency/Group/Organization California Apartment Association Inland Empire Agency/Group/Organization Type Services-Housing What section of the Plan was addressed by Consultation?
 Housing Need Assessment Public Housing Needs Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with residents, service providers and selected departments.
 Engagement was conducted through surveys, community meetings and interviews.
-10 Agency/Group/Organization California State University San Marcos, Temecula Agency/Group/Organization Type Services-Education What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs Economic Development
+10 Agency/Group/Organization California State University San Marcos, Temecula Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
+Services-Education Non-Homeless Special Needs Economic Development

-11 How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Agency/Group/Organization To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with residents, service providers and selected departments.
+How was the Agency/Group/Organization consulted To obtain a comprehensive assessment of the needs and priorities within the and what are the anticipated outcomes of the consultation or areas for improved coordination? community, the Consolidated Plan process included consultation with residents, service providers and selected departments.
 Engagement was conducted through surveys, community meetings and interviews.
-Canine Support Teams Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
-Services-Persons with Disabilities Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+11 Agency/Group/Organization Canine Support Teams Agency/Group/Organization Type Services-Persons with Disabilities What section of the Plan was addressed by Consultation?
+Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with residents, service providers and selected departments.
 Engagement was conducted through surveys, community meetings and interviews.
-12 Agency/Group/Organization Catholic Charities Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
-Services-homeless Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with residents, service providers and selected departments.
-Engagement was conducted through surveys, community meetings and interviews.
-13 Agency/Group/Organization Chemo Buddies 4 Life Agency/Group/Organization Type Services - Health
+12 Agency/Group/Organization Catholic Charities Agency/Group/Organization Type Services-homeless What section of the Plan was addressed by Consultation?
+Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans 13 How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with residents, service providers and selected departments.
+Engagement was conducted through surveys,